 Regions that pioneered pie a la mode, meanwhile, largely lost the trend: New York City, for instance, has served the dish since the 1890s, and today generally falls into the “pie with ice cream” camp.

 During the 20th century, ice cream gradually usurped cheese as the most popular pie topping in the United States at large.
 But the cheese-on-pie love has endured.
-So this Thanksgiving, beware: whether you serve your apple pie with cheese or without it, you might get some funny looks.
+So beware: Whether you serve your apple pie with cheese or without it, you might get some funny looks.